Crossmolina: Crossmolina Conspiracy

+20th Century

-The Crossmolina Riot
+Crossmolina Riot

-On Sunday, 28 August 1910, a riot broke out in Crossmolina when the leader of the All for Ireland League (AFIL) - William O'Brien MP - tried to hold an open-air meeting in the town centre.
+On Sunday, 28 August 1910, a riot broke out in Crossmolina when the leader of the All for Ireland League (AFIL) - William O'Brien MP - tried to hold an open-air meeting in the town center.
 The league was a non-sectarian nationalist political party that briefly flourished prior to the first world war.
 Its main objective was to form a broad coalition between the Unionist and Nationalist populations.
-The league was opposed by more Catholic nationalist organisations such as the Ancient Order of Hibernians (AOH) and the United Irish League.
+The league was opposed by more Catholic nationalist organizations such as the Ancient Order of Hibernians (AOH) and the United Irish League.

-O'Brien had scheduled a meeting in the town, and fearing a conflict with the local population, he was accompanied by a large contingent of police as well as a large number of AFIL supporters.
-When he entered the town, he was confronted by a large group of locals armed with sticks and rocks.
-O'Brien planned to speak at an open-air meeting at the corner of Chapel Street.
-To get him to chapel street, the police baton-charged the crowd, eventually succeeding in pushing the locals back and allowing O'Brien to speak.
-However, the Lahardane Fife and Drum band began to play while the locals started shouting preventing O'Brien from being heard.
-Further violence broke out and a revolver was fired as AFIL retreated from the town towards Ballina.
-O'Brien was struck on the head by a stick by one of the rioters.
-A month later, Thomas Moclair was found guilty of discharging a firearm at the Crossmolina Petty Sessions.
-He was fined 10s and forced to pay court costs.
+O'Brien, anticipating conflict, arrived in town with a large police force and AFIL supporters.
+Confronted by locals armed with sticks and rocks, he aimed to speak at an open-air meeting on Chapel Street.
+Police baton-charged to clear a path, allowing O'Brien's attempt to speak.
+However, the Lahardane Fife and Drum band began to play, and shouting locals prevented him from being heard.
+Violence ensued, and during the retreat towards Ballina, O'Brien was hit on the head with a stick.
+A month later, Thomas Moclair was convicted for firing a gun at the event, fined 10s, and ordered to pay court costs.
 The event received widespread media coverage throughout the United Kingdom.